kubernetes/kops/docs/cluster_spec.md

 ### The default etcd configuration

-Kops will default to v3 using TLS by default. etcd provisioning and upgrades are handled by etcd-manager.
+kOps will default to v3 using TLS by default. etcd provisioning and upgrades are handled by etcd-manager.
 By default, the spec looks like this:

 ```yaml
 etcdClusters: